HakanGnes/Calculating-Lead-Yield-with-Rule-Based-Classification-Gezinomi-/README.md

-# Potential Customer Yield Calculation with Rule-Based Classification (Navigation)
+# Potential Customer Yield Calculation with Rule-Based Classification (Gezinomi)
 #
 ## Business Problem
 Gezinomi wants to create new level-based sales definitions by using some features of the sales it makes,